General terms and conditions

 4.3 In the event that an invoice is not settled within the period for payment, statutory interest shall be due.

 4.4 In the event of failure to pay after a reminder, all judicial and extrajudicial collection costs shall be due, in the amount of at least 15% of the fee note, subject to a minimum of €50.

 4.5 In the event that a fee note or disbursement is not settled within the period for payment, DVD may suspend its activities, after having notified the client accordingly.
 DVD shall not be liable for any loss or damage resulting from this suspension of activities.

 5. Advance payment

-- Any liability shall be restricted to the sum paid out by the insurer under the professional liability insurance of DVD pursuant to the applicable insurance policy in the case in question, plus the sum in respect of own risk excess to be paid by DVD pursuant to the insurance policy in the case in question.
+7.1 Any liability shall be restricted to the sum paid out by the insurer under the professional liability insurance of DVD pursuant to the applicable insurance policy in the case in question, plus the sum in respect of own risk excess to be paid by DVD pursuant to the insurance policy in the case in question, except in case of intent or gross negligence on the part of DVD.
+A copy of DVD’s professional liability insurance will be provided at request.
 If, for any reason whatsoever, payment is not made under the aforementioned insurance, any liability shall be restricted to a sum equal to twice the fee incurred in the case in question in the 12 months preceding the liability, up to a maximum of €50,000.

 9. Applicable law/competent court